PorterAI/plugin-simple-admin-branding/readme.txt

 Tags: custom login, login, admin branding, login branding, customizer Requires at least: 4.3
 Tested up to: 5.8
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 Requires PHP: 5.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.paypal.com/donate/?hosted_button_id=T96GUHGVDQ4EY

+== Description ==

 Lightweight plugin to brand the WordPress login page using the built-in site icon assets.

-== Description ==
+Just set the logo in the customizer and that's all.

 * Uses site logo set in the customizer available from WordPress core, works without any setup.
 * Option to set custom logo, just for the login page.